FHantke/brave-browser-wiki/Debugging-Blink.md

 #### Disable pointer compression

 V8 and Blink uses [pointer compression](https://v8.dev/blog/pointer-compression) by default.
-This lowers RAM usage, but prevents debuggers to display any members properly.
+This lowers RAM usage dramatically, but prevents debuggers to display most variables properly.

 To disable pointers compression add this to `out/<Config>/gn.args`: